 A bit of a classic in the history of eco-documentaries.
 Darwin’s Nightmare was released back in 2004 and follows the well-researched plight of the fishing industry in Lake Victoria.
 It explores how the introduction of the alien Nile Perch into the region has completely transformed the economy and ecology of the world’s second-largest freshwater lake.

 By exploring more than just livestock farming, Cowspiracy looks at land-use change and how it is the largest contributor to climate change.
 It also highlights how reducing meat consumption can put an end to many of the detrimental impacts of livestock farming.

-Food Inc may have been one of the inspirations for Conspiracy as they touch on similar topics although Food Inc approaches the livestock business with less of a focus upon climate change and more upon ethics and society.
-It is certainly an interesting watch to see the differences between these two movies despite being released only 6 years apart.
+Food Inc may have been one of the inspirations for Cowspiracy as they touch on similar topics although Food Inc approaches the livestock business with less of a focus upon climate change and more upon ethics and society.
+It is certainly an interesting watch to see the differences between these two documentaries despite being released only 6 years apart.

 An Inconvenient Truth & An Inconvenient Sequel

 An inconvenient truth was originally a slideshow that former Vice President Al Gore would present at various conferences and events around the world.
 After catching the eye of producers, the film eventually was released in 2006 to critical acclaim.
 It summarises some of the most devastating impacts of climate change and highlights the increasing danger of these climatic alterations in the future.